ember-learn/guides-source/guides/release/configuring-ember/optional-features.md

 ### default-async-observers

 With this feature *enabled*, Ember will run all observers in the application asynchronously by default.
-This leads to observers running in the runloop _after_ the one in which the observed properties were updated.
+This leads to observers running in the run loop *after* the one in which the observed properties were updated.

 If the feature is *disabled*, observers run synchronously and will be invoked as soon as their observed properties update.